To Solve Frac Hits, Unconventional Engineering Must Revolve Around Them

 The sum of these parts is a new playbook for unconventional completions, one that stands in stark contrast to the “cookie cutter” designs that gave rise to the shale revolution.
 Its methodical approach to decision making is aimed at gaining control over fracture growth and maximizing production from child wells.

 This can be done by adjusting fluid rates in a single well scenario, or altering an entire field development plan based on the risk that frac hits pose.
 In just a few slides, Elliot succinctly linked together years of accumulated knowledge into a workflow that could feasibly be replicated by other companies struggling with the sector's most pressing reservoir management issue.

 “These full-life cycle workflows—don’t get me wrong—these will be lengthy processes, and large projects, so we need to improve as an industry,” cautioned Elliot.
 “Every mitigation strategy has a risk, it’s going to be specific to each reservoir, it’s going to be variable in the black oil window and your volatile gas window, and you really must cater to the asset value and the value to protect [the resource] in place”

 A Call to Action

-The aggregate of the sweeping panel discussion was as a call to action and set the tone for the event’s technical program, which in recent years has become dominated by frac hit-focused case studies and research papers.
-Yet, the amount of analysis and data gathering work that petrotechnical professionals are being told remains left to do signals that their jobs will become even more demanding.
+The aggregate of the sweeping panel discussion was a call to action and set the tone for the event’s technical program, which in recent years has become dominated by frac hit-focused case studies and research papers.
+Yet, the amount of analysis and data-gathering work that petrotechnical professionals are being told remains left to do signals that their jobs will become even more demanding.